-The „Diagnostics-4-Future Conference“ is an international meeting-point for users and providers in diagnostics and neighbouring areas.
+The „Diagnostics-4-Future Conference“ is an international meeting-place for users and providers in diagnostics and adjacent fields.
 Based on questions in medical care, clinics and laboratories, innovative solutions for new diagnostics are discussed including research and development.
 The focus is on solutions for rural areas (point-of-care).
 Organizer is the international competence network for diagnostics DiagNET and funded by the Interreg V-Program.

 Characteristics of the conference

-Initiator is the competence network DiagNET, where companies, research institutions and clinics work on new diagnostic.
+Initiator is the competence network DiagNET, where companies, research institutions and clinics work on new diagnostics.
 DiagNET is the only cross-border network for diagnostics in Germany, Switzerland and Austria

-The discussed matters are highly user-orientated (physicians, clinicians, laboratories, medical centers).
-Medical needs and compatibility with user processes (clinical routine) is a key factor of the conference.
+The discussed matters are highly user-oriented (physicians, clinicians, laboratories, medical centers).
+Medical needs and compatibility with user processes (clinical routine) are key factors for the conference.

-Especially patient-oriented solutions regarding health-care in rural areas, like the Lake Constance area are addressed (e.g. point-of-care-testing).
+Especially, patient-oriented solutions regarding health-care in regional hospitals are addressed (e.g. point-of-care-testing).

 The conference connects partners from Europe with the 4-country region around Lake Constance (Germany, Switzerland, Austria & Liechtenstein).

-The conference brings together companies, laboratories, clinics, research institutions and health insurances / economists – in diagnostics and neighbouring areas like pharma, biotech and medical technology.
+The conference brings together companies, laboratories, clinics, research institutions and health insurances / economists – in diagnostics and adjacent fields like pharma, biotech and medical technology.

 Sold out: The ‘Diagnostics-4-Future Conference’ got off to a flying start in November 2018 with around 160 participants from 8 countries.
 In a magnificent environment the conference organizers welcomed – companies, laboratories, physicians and researchers.